lablup/backend.ai-docs-webui/docs/appendix/appendix.rst

    :align: center

 Open the web terminal of the created session and run the following Python command.
-You can see that PyTorch 1.5 version is actually installed.
+You can see that PyTorch 1.5 version is installed.

 .. image:: pytorch15_version_print.png
    :width: 450
    :align: center

-Like this, you can utilize various versions of major libraries such as TensorFlow and PyTorch through Backend.AI without unnecessary installation effort.
+Like this, you can utilize various versions of major libraries such as TensorFlow and PyTorch through Backend.AI without unnecessary effort to install them.

 Backend.AI Server Installation Guide